Ali-Raza-Gill/Bootstrap-practice/README.md

 # Bootstrap-practice.
 Bootstrap 5
-classes in Js and ClassNamw in react.
+classes in Js and ClassName in react.